 October 17 Nadi, Fiji / Lautoka / Embark Caledonian Sky

-After an early morning arrival, check in to your hotel dayroom to enjoy a morning at leisure before lunch.
-In the afternoon set out for an island exploration, including a visit to The Garden of the Sleeping Giant, started by the late actor Raymond Burr in 1977, and showcasing more than 2,000 varieties of orchids.
+Arrive early today and check in to your dayroom at the Westin Denarau Island Resort & Spa with the morning at leisure before lunch.
+In the afternoon set out for an island exploration, including a visit to The Garden of the Sleeping Giant, showcasing more than 2,000 varieties of orchids.
 Then visit the Vei Sei Sei village, and make a stop for magnificent island views at Vudu Lookout.
-In the city of Lautoka on the western “sunshine coast” of Viti Levu, Fiji’s largest island, embark the Caledonian Sky.
+In the city of Lautoka on the western “sunshine coast,” embark the Caledonian Sky.

 October 18 Taveuni

 The Fiji Islands, considered part of Melanesia, cover an area of 386,000 square miles.
 Of the 325 islands large enough for habitation, only 106 have permanent residents.
 The third largest, Taveuni, is a dazzling emerald known as “the garden island,” and you have several excursions to choose from here.
 Hikers enjoy a visit to beautiful waterfalls in Bouma National Park, while birders explore the lush forests, keeping a lookout for collared lories, Fiji orange doves, and blue-crested flycatchers.
 A cultural tour highlights traditional Fijian village life, a kava ceremony, and demonstrations of cooking, tapa-cloth production, and basket weaving.
-Snorkelers and divers investigate the submerged wonders of the sea including Fiji’s famed soft corals and an incredible diversity of fish.
+Snorkelers and divers investigate Fiji's underwater wonders.

 October 19 Futuna, Territory of Wallis & Futuna